trimethylpentan/sensorsystem/documentation/enduser-documentation.md

 On this section every dataset is shown.
 By hovering over a measure point on one of the lines the point will be highlighted and the value will displayed in a small lable.
-Additionally all other measure points on the same timestamp will be highlighted aswell.
+Additionally all other measure points on the same timestamp will be highlighted as well.
 The 'Alle' section also allows to select which datasets are displayed.

 ![Selected datasets](./images/graphAllSelection.png)

 By default, all sets will be displayed.
-To deactive a certain set, the user just has to click on this specific set in the legend.
+To deactivate a certain set, the user just has to click on this specific set in the legend.
 If a set is deactivated the same process will reactivate the set.

 ![Selection: 'Temperatur'](./images/graphTemperature.png)